JackFurby/STAR/README.md

-findWordsSuffix		-	Find all words you can make with a given set of characters + a suffix findWordsContains	-	Find all words you can make with a given set of characters + a set string findMoves		-	Find all words you can make with a given player and the board board			-	Display the current state of the board letters			-	Display the current letters available to take probableTiles		-	Print a list of tiles not in play with the probability of picking that tile makePlayer		-	Makes a new player (max 4) playerLetters		-	Prints the letters a given player has playTurn		-	Make a move for the current players turn
+findWordsSuffix		-	Find all words you can make with a given set of characters + a suffix findWordsContains	-	Find all words you can make with a given set of characters + a set string findMoves		-	Find all words you can make with a given player and the board lookAhead		-	Return the best moves to make to win a game (Not working) board			-	Display the current state of the board letters			-	Display the current letters available to take probableTiles		-	Print a list of tiles not on the board with the probability of picking that tile probableTilesWithPlayer	-	Print a list of tiles not on the board or on players rack with the probability of picking that tile makePlayer		-	Makes a new player (max 4) playerLetters		-	Prints the letters a given player has playTurn		-	Make a move for the current players turn